 Pedal Sensor Type

 This has been reduced to 4 from 6.
 Start Current dictates how much juice goes to the PAS system when it initiates.
-A lower number means a lower ‘jerk’ on the drivetrain as the PAS system engages.
+A lower number means a lesser ‘jerk’ on the drivetrain as the PAS system engages.
 This is a percentage number, so we are going from 6% to 4%.
-Restated, that is from ‘very gentle’ to ‘mouse-fart’!
-Still, as small of a change as is indicated by the numbers, its a noticeable decrease.
-Bear in mind I am riding some pretty big fat and cargo bikes and when starting a bike with a heavy load, a little less is much more.
+Restated, that is from ‘gentle’ to ‘more gentle’.
+Still, as small of a change as is indicated by the numbers, its effect is noticeable.

 This has been increased from 4 all the way up to 10.
 Start Degree is the number of signal points that are crossed (as you turn the crankarms) before pedal assist engages.
 A full rotation of the crankarms equals 24 signals, so I have kicked up the pedal assist engagement from a 1/6 turn to almost a half-turn.

-This comes in handy when I am at a stop light, but I stopped smart, several car lengths back from the actual edge of the intersection.
-I can then stay in the saddle, balanced with feet on the pedals.
-I slowly turn the crankarms a bit at a time to maintain my balance and crawl forward.
-If I do it right, the light turns green before I reach the edge of the intersection, whereupon I can hit the throttle and move forward without having to dismount (and then re-mount) the bike.
-If I decide not to use throttle and pedal my way out, I’ll need about a half turn to re-engage assist, and when it comes on it will be a very gentle ramp-up in part thanks to the new lesser Start Current above.
+This can come in handy when I am at a stop light, but I stopped several car lengths back from the actual intersection.
+I can then stay in the saddle, balanced, and slowly turn the crankarms a bit at a time to maintain my balance and crawl forward.
+If I do it right, the light turns green before I reach the edge of the intersection, whereupon I can start pedaling in earnest to move forward, without having to dismount (and then re-mount) the bike.

 Slow Start Mode